lucaswinningham/intention/README.md

 ### Macros

-TODO: Fill out below and OH! type checking stuff like `boolean` and whatnot!
+TODO: Fill out below and OH! type checking stuff like `boolean` and whatnot! (hmm, well maybe not...)

 #### Attribute macros

-`attribute` base, optional, reader, writer, loads / dumps identity, uses name (not renamed)
+`attribute` base, optional, public getter, public setter, loads / dumps identity, uses name (not renamed)

-`required` must be given, error class, can take a proc that when ran and evaluates to true, throws error
+##### Access

+`accessible` sets reader (if exists) to public, sets writer (if exists) to public

+`inaccessible` sets reader (if exists) to private, sets writer (if exists) to private

+`readonly` sets reader (if exists) to public, sets writer (if exists) to private

+`writeonly` sets reader (if exists) to private, sets writer (if exists) to public

+`ignore_reader` undefines reader

+`ignore_writer` undefines writer

+`ignore == ignore_reader.ignore_writer`

+##### Ingestion

-`default` proc ran when not given, can use previously processed instance attributes in proc for determining default value as it is passed the instance
+`default(&block)` supplies a default value via return value of the block when the attribute is not given at initialization.
+Block is optional and defaults to an empty block which returns `nil`. can use previously processed instance attributes in proc for determining default value as it is passed the instance???

-`null` proc ran when given nil, different from `default` in that `default` is ran when a value is not given, `null` runs when nil is what is given

-`coerce` proc that's given to both `default` and `null`
+`null(&block)` supplies a default value via return value of the block when the given attribute value at initialization is `nil`.
+Block is optional and defaults to an empty block which returns `nil`.

+`coerce(&block) == default(&block).null(&block)` supplies a default value via return value of the block when the given attribute value at initialization is `nil` or when the attribute value is not given at initialization.
+Block is optional and defaults to an empty block which returns `nil`.

+##### Validation

+`required!(Error, &block)` declares that the attribute must be given at initialization.
+Takes an optional error class as an argument.
+Block is optional and defaults to a block that returns true.
+The block is ran when the attribute is not given at initialization.
+If the block returns a truthy value, the given error class (or a default supplied error class) will be raised.

+##### Foo

 `renamed` rename incoming key

+`alias?` alias attribute

 `loads` run incoming value serialization

+`dumps` run outgoing value serialization for `to_h` (if applicable)

 `withheld` does not get serialized in `to_h`

-`accessible` controls whether a getter and setter are defined, defaults to `true`

-`reader` sets publicity of setter, defaults to `true`

-`writer` sets publicity of getter, defaults to `true`

-`hidden` `reader: false`, `writer: false`, `withheld: true`
+`hidden == inaccessible.withheld`

-`expected`? `accessible: false`, `withheld: true`, expect the key but do nothing with / ignore it, for bypassing `strict!`.
+`expected`? `ignore`, `withheld: true`, expect the key but do nothing with / ignore it, for bypassing `strict!`.

 `field` proc that's given to `default`, `hidden`, good for injected dependencies / calculated attributes -- as in attributes that will never be given values in the input hash.
-Note: If a value _is_ given in the input hash, that value will be assigned as the value for the attribute (for testing).
+Note: If a value _is_ given in the input hash, that value will be assigned as the value for the attribute (good for dependency injection testing).

-`dumps` run outgoing value serialization for `to_h` (if applicable)

 If any two are conflicting, takes the last.
-Examples / list ... like `default.required`
+Examples / list ... like `default.required` ?...

 Values are memoized, can configure with `unmemoize` ?...